-System administration fee - This fee was 41.71 cents per megawatt hour of adjusted metered load in both 2013 and 2012 and is structured to provide funding for ERCOT's core operations and related services.
+System administration fee - This fee was 46.50 cents and 41.71 cents per megawatt hour of adjusted metered load in 2014 and 2013, respectively, and is structured to provide funding for ERCOT's core operations and related services.

-Nodal implementation surcharge - In 2006, ERCOT began collecting an additional rate of 6.63 cents per megawatt hour (real time net metered generation) in connection with the Texas Nodal Market Implementation Project (TNMIP) described in Note 10.
+Nodal implementation surcharge - In 2006, ERCOT began collecting an additional rate of 6.63 cents per megawatt hour (real time net metered generation) in connection with the Texas Nodal Market Implementation Project (TNMIP) described in Note 9.
 Effective June 2007, ERCOT increased the project surcharge to 12.7 cents per megawatt hour, and, effective June 2008, ERCOT increased the project surcharge to 16.9 cents per megawatt hour.
 Effective January 2010, ERCOT increased the project surcharge to 37.5 cents per megawatt hour.
-Revenue recognition for this fee is impacted by regulatory requirements established by the PUCT as described in Note 10.
+Revenue recognition for this fee is impacted by regulatory requirements established by the PUCT as described in Note 9.
 On January 1, 2013, ERCOT achieved full recovery of the Nodal implementation surcharge.
 The surcharge was discontinued on January 2, 2013.